An Ode to Gordon Merrick

 The first gay romance I ever read was not an M/M novel...
 That particular beast did not exist back in the hideous dawn of the 1980s.
 And since it was the decade of excess and we're talking about romance novels, I found it because of a glorious, tacky, oil-painted cover... only this particular cover featured two impossibly hot, buff, preppy guys gazing longingly into each other's classic profiles.
 Through a million subtle signals (stylized poses, idealized models, saturated colors, florid title, the longing gesture and the gayest gaze), the painting identified the book inside as a romance but it was obviously about two dudes.
 "The famous bestseller of men in love."
 Unequivocal, daylit, speaking-its-name, if-you-don't-like-it-you-can-fuck-off GAY men.

-How a copy wound up on that shelf in General Fiction in B.Dalton in a grubby mall in north Houston in the early eighties, I'll never know.
+How a paperback copy wound up on that shelf in General Fiction in B.Dalton in a grubby mall in north Houston in the early eighties, I'll never know.
 A distributor mistake?
 A gay clerk?
 An unclaimed special order for a closeted rancher?
-It didn't matter, but I was deeply grateful in my gay-teen heart.
+It didn't matter, but I was deeply grateful in my queer-teen heart.
 I bought it immediately, took it to a skeezy food court and literally read the entire thing cover to cover in about 3 hours.

 Before I explain further, a little context would help here...